What Is the Flu?

 The flu virus mainly spreads by droplets made when a sick person coughs, sneezes or talks.
 These droplets circulate in the atmosphere for other people to breathe in.
-The flu can also be passed on through skin contact or contact with shared surfaces.
-So, it is important that, along with getting the flu vaccine, you practice good hygiene to prevent catching the flu by:
+The flu can also be transmitted through skin contact or contact with affected surfaces.
+Along with getting the flu vaccine, it is important to practice good hygiene to prevent catching the flu.
+Here are some tips:

-- avoiding close contact with sick people and encouraging them to stay home from work
+- avoid close contact with sick people and encourage them to stay home from work

-- washing your hands often with soap and water, or use an alcohol-based hand sanitiser if soap and water are not available
+- wash your hands often with soap and water, or use an alcohol-based hand sanitiser if soap and water are not available

-- practising good health habits: get plenty of sleep, exercise regularly, stay hydrated, eat nutritious foods and manage your stress.
+- practise good health habits: get plenty of sleep, exercise regularly, stay hydrated, eat nutritious foods and manage your stress.

 The Ministry of Health recommends that everyone over the age of six months be vaccinated annually against the flu.
-There are many benefits of having the flu vaccine including:
+There are many benefits of having the flu vaccine.
+Here are some:

 - Preventing the spread of the flu in your workplace

 - As a preventive tool for people with chronic health conditions (e.g., asthma, diabetes, heart disease, cancer, etc.) and women who are pregnant

 - Protecting those around you, especially children, older adults and people with certain chronic health conditions.